goodfella47/Synthetic-data-tutorial/examples/render_and_paste/README.md

 **Explanation**: This configures the renderer to generate images with transparency and segmentation masks.
 Reducing the sample count can speed up the rendering process.

-## Step 6: Rendering and saving data
+## Step 7: Rendering and saving data

-Finally, we render the images and save the data in COCO format:
+Render the images and save the output in COCO format:

 ```python
 data = bproc.renderer.render()